 You can configure the details of your filters as well.
 For example, in the screenshot below you can see that filtering by permissions allows you to drill down to author access, ratings, and number of authors listed:

 If you have a community of creators contributing to your site, it can be helpful for users to search for articles by a particular author.
 By default, if a user searches for the name "Rachel Williams," the results will pull up stories about Rachel Williams instead of the author profile of Rachel Williams.
-There's an easy way to change this behavior in our Layout & Design tool.
+There's an easy way to change this behavior in our Layout & Design Tool.
 Here's how.

 The first step is to make sure you have a Search Box element already in place somewhere on your site.
-This will ensure you have a search field available for users to use:
+This will ensure that you have a search field available for users to use:

 Next, head over to the Search Results Page in the hamburger menu (☰):